 And then third, when if any further need to edit it again comes up (resample size, whatever, anything requiring another Save As JPG), discard this second JPG (as an expendable copy), and start over from your better archived master you kept.
 Avoid using any image saved repeated times as JPG.
 JPG is lossy, which means we do not get back the same quality we put in.
 There are more losses every time it is saved as JPG.
 With lossless formats (PNG or TIF LZW), it does not matter if you save a jillion times.
 But it matters if saving to JPG.
 An extra unthinking save as JPG is never a good plan.
 And if it overwrites your only original copy, it is a terrible plan, you can never get it back.

 Batch processing: Speaking of the philosophy of expendable JPG, and assuming you keep a high quality lossless archive, then there are easy ways to run off batches of expendable JPG for one-use viewing, temporary JPG copies sized for monitor viewing, or for HDTV viewing, or to upload to be printed, etc. Several programs have batch modes to do this.

 Adobe Photoshop has its menu File - Scripts - Image Processor.
 It can read Camera RAW images, including their previous processing instructions (White Balance, Exposure, Cropping, etc).
-Also can apply Actions as it goes.
+Also can apply other Actions as it goes.

-Or the Photoshop batch has its Resize to Fit option, and the Faststone batch has its Switch Width with Height option to do this same trick more overtly.
+Or the Photoshop batch has its Resize to Fit option, and the FastStone batch has its Switch Width with Height option to do this same trick more overtly.
 Computer speed today makes it trivial to just run off whatever size you want at the moment, and then discard those expendable JPG after that one use.
 You always have your high quality lossless archive copy, and can do this at will.